plausible/docs/docs/self-hosting-configuration.md

 1. Follow the prompts or select "OAuth consent screen" from the left side menu to configure the consent screen.
 If you can't see the "OAuth consent screen" menu item, open the navigation ("hamburger") menu in the top left corner and select "APIs & Services".
 "OAuth consent screen" is a menu item below that.

 1. Enter an "App name" and a "User support email".
-Again, to help with naming, remember that the "app" is your self-hosted Plausible site which will be requesting access to the Search Console API using your Google Account, so you are probably the only user.
+Again, to help with naming, remember that the "app" is your self-hosted Plausible site which will be requesting access to the Search Console API and/or Analytics Reporting API using your Google Account, so you are probably the only user.

 1. Apart from the mandatory "Developer contact information" fields, the only other necessary setting is the "Authorized domains" which must include the domain used for the earlier "Authorized Redirect URIs" setting.
 That is, add the domain (eg. `example.com`) of your Plausible installation's public URL.
 All subdomains will be authorized automatically.